• Skip to primary navigation

 Whole30 Zuppa Toscana

-A rich, creamy, filling Zuppa Toscana that’s healthy and Whole30.
-With tender potatoes, kale, easy homemade Italian sausage, and bacon, this Whole30 soup recipe is loaded with flavor and the perfect one-pot meal.
+With tender potatoes, kale, easy homemade Italian sausage, and bacon, this Whole30 soup recipe is loaded with flavor.
+The perfect one-pot meal!

 Ingredients